 If you do not yet have health insurance coverage, please consider purchasing travel insurance by following the Travel Guard banner below.

 Water in Israel

-Although the water in Israel – even from public fountains – is safe to drink, it is not recommended that tourists drink the water.
+Although the water in Israel – even from public fountains – is safe to drink, Discipleship Travel LLC does not recommend that tourists drink the water.
 Your stomach is not adjusted to the local water and you might end up with an upset stomach.
 Bottled water is available on the bus for a reasonable $1 per bottle.
 We think it’s better to spend the money on bottled water than risk spending the day back at the hotel.